Tobee1406/Prep-Guide/README.md

 <img src="/img/Bunker.jpg" width="500">
 <sup>iStock</sup>

-This is the most crucial step as you will be spending a lot of time here.
+This is the most crucial step as you will spend much time here.

 ## Where?
+Stay out of major cities.
+They will be targeted.

 The basement can be your best option.

 ## When?